You might lose an excellent opportunity to create synergy with direct mailing and digital marketing.

 - owners of multiple properties

-Where do you get the addresses and contact information for these types of real estate sellers?
+Where do you get these real estate sellers’ addresses and contact information?

-There are two methods you can use, one is easier and the other one means more work and a larger time investment, but also less competition.
+You can use two methods: one is more straightforward, and the other means more work, more significant time investment, and less competition.

 With regards to the easier route, you can buy the contact information from different providers, such as: